josegonzalez/dummymp/README.md

     #     Favorite numbers: {0: 6, 1: 4, 2: 2}
     print("Favorite numbers: %s" % str(dummymp.get_returns()))

-See example.py for a full example on how to use DummyMP.
+For a more sophisticated example on how to use DummyMP, see example.py.
+If you prefer a tutorial, continue on!

 Optimization
 -------------